rainbowbismuth/research/a/Feedback from other people leads to growth.md

 # Feedback from other people leads to growth
-Receiving feedback from other people leads to growth because.... #comeback
+Receiving feedback from other people leads to growth because they can pick up stuff you miss, as long as you go to the right person.
+It can also lead you to present your argument in a clearer way when you know someone is going to see it.